-In the module navigation menu, select Strategy > Life Cycle Cost Analysis.
+In the Applications menu, navigate to the STRATEGY section, and then select Life Cycle Cost Analysis.
 The LCC Overview page appears.

 The LCC Overview page displays the following sections with information related to Life Cycle Cost Analysis:

 - LCC Analyses: Contains a list of Life Cycle Analyses associated with assets at or below the selected Asset Hierarchy level. - My LCC Analyses: Contains a list of the LCC Analyses to which you are assigned as a team member. - Resource Management: Contains a list of Resources available to be applied to Life Cycle costs available in the database.